fullcalendar/fullcalendar-docs/_docs-v4/intro/initialization.md

 <div id='calendar'></div>
 ```

 An that's it, you should see a month-based calendar that has no events on it.
-If you want to learn how to display events, visit the [Google Calendar](google-calendar) or [Event Data](event-data) sections.
+If you want to learn how to display events, visit the [Google Calendar](google-calendar) or [Event Parsing](event-parsing) sections.

 ## Options